nandosola/go-lambda-poc/README.md

 - **build** fast-builds the project, with instant feedback.
 - **dist** generates cross-compiled binary (`bootstrap`) for containerized lambda testing
 - **run** spins up a local lambda server with a worker pointing to the `bootstrap` binary
-- **zip** generates dist package.
+- **zip** generates package in `dist/` dir.
 It's called by the top-level Makefile to deploy everything.
 It can also be used before deploying manually with Terraform

 #### Unit tests
 The easiest way to run them all is via the top-level Makefile: `make test`.

 **NB** I don't recommend testing the `main.go` files for non CLI apps.
 It's just a collection of simple calls with no associated logic.

 #### Benchmarks
 For completeness sake, I've added a simple benchmark for the most "algorithmic" path of the app: getting days until birthday.
-To run it kust `cd service; go test -bench.`
+To run it kust `cd service; go test -bench=.`

 #### HTTP Integration testing
 There's a `docker-compose.yaml` file that wires up a `amazon/dynamodb-local` to be accessed eg via curl: